How to keep your water from freezing during a winter hike

 Choose the right snowshoes and go out to practice on the field.

-When you’re slogging away in deep powder without snowshoes and your foot disappears a foot or more below the surface, that’s called ‘post holing’.
+When you’re slogging away in deep powder without snowshoes and your foot disappears below the surface, that’s called ‘postholing’.
 If you add a heavy pack full of winter camping gear or a bloated daypack on your shoulders, you’ve got even more grief on your hands.

 Sizing snowshoes is based on your body weight.
+Also consider whatever weight you’ll be carrying and the type of terrain you expect to be on most of the time.
 The more weight they have to carry, the more surface area you’re going to need for the best possible flotation.
-Also consider whatever weight you’ll be carrying and the type of terrain you expect to be in most of the time.

 If packed trails are where you’re headed, you can afford to size on the short side.
-You’ll have better maneuverability and less weight on your feet which will quicken your pace.
+You’ll have better maneuverability which will quicken your pace.